matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 Having validated these things, H1 writes the join event to the room, and H3 begins participating in the room.
 H2 *must* accept this event.

+The reason that no other homeserver may reject the event based on checking ``key_validity_url`` is that we must ensure event acceptance is deterministic.
+If some other participating server doesn't have a network path to the keyserver, or if the keyserver were to go offline, or revoke its keys, that other server would reject the event and cause the participating servers' graphs to diverge.
+This relies on participating servers trusting each other, but that trust is already implied by the server-server protocol.
+Also, the public key signature verification must still be performed, so the attack surface here is minimized.